AndreeJait/Si-Malas-Nyuci/README.md

 # Si-Malas-Nyuci
-This app build to manage your laundry store
+This app is build to manage your laundry store.